- Classes taught in English and Italian with Italian, international, and American students

 “ITALY READS” VOLUNTEER PROGRAM

-To participate in this program, students will sign up online before they leave, undertake a short not-for-credit training course on the selected novel, and then they will receive an additional orientation in Rome before beginning.
+To participate in this program, students will sign up online before they leave, undertake a short not-for-credit training course on the selected novel, and then they receive an additional orientation in Rome before beginning.
 Upon completion of the program, students receive a certificate.
 For more information on this option, please contact your API Program Manager.

 API students will receive a transcript from John Cabot University upon completion of the program.
 John Cabot University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.